mds1/path-planning/README.md

 ## How to Use :

+To run HD*, run main_hdstar.py.
+Run main_dstar.py if you want to use normal D* Lite (this is good for finding the optimal path on a given map).
+Once either of those functions are run, it imports config_user.py, config_program.py, and all_functions.py

-Open config_user.py.
-This file is where you can modify settings that affect oepration.
+In config_user.py, you can modify the settings that affect oepration.
 Each variable is explained below.
 - `testingMode`: Suppresses figure generation, outputs from main_hdstar.py (or main_dstar.py) are not printed.
 - `makeFigure`: When `True`, the final path and environment is displayed upon completion.
 - `makeMovie`: When `True`, the figure of then current path and environment is saved after each iteration, and at the end combined to create a movie.